Mr. Earl Coleman

 Currently some of his former students may be heard at the Metropolitan Opera, Lyric Opera of Chicago, San Francisco Opera, Houston Grand Opera, Covent Garden, La Scala, and in several Broadway musicals.
 His students have been national winners of the Young Artist and Senior Voice categories of the Music Teachers National Association as well as state and divisional winners.
 His students have also been winners in the competitions of the National Association of Teachers Singing Artist Award, the Metropolitan Opera National Council District, Regional, and Final Auditions.
 His students continue to be winners in the Georgia and Southeastern Regional NATS Student Auditions as well as the MTNA Young Artist and Senior Voice Competitions.
 His former students have been nominated for the Oscar, Emmy and Tony Awards.
 Kelly Cash, Miss America 1987 studied voice with Professor Coleman.

 He has taught at Stephens College, Columbia College (MO), the University of Missouri-Columbia, Bemidji State University, The University of Tennessee-Chattanooga, The University of Memphis and The University of Michigan where he also served as a dean in the School of Music.
-He is a member of Pi Kappa Lambda, the national music honor society, as well as Phi Mu Alpha, and Kappa Alpha Psi fraternities.
+He is a member of Pi Kappa Lambda, and the national music honor society.
 He has served as a member of the Georgia Council for the Arts’ Music Panel, the Michigan Council for the Arts and the Missouri Council for the Arts and as Dean for the Fine and Performing Arts at Columbus State University.
 In 2004 he was been with a Distinguished Alumni Award from the College of Arts and Sciences of the University of Missouri-Columbia and in May of 2007 he was honored by the establishment of the Earl Coleman Music Scholarship in the School of Music of the University of Missouri-Columbia, his alma mater.
 This scholarship was established by his former students, friends and family.
 During the summer of 2010 he was selected to serve as one of four Master Teachers for the National Intern Program of the National Association of Teachers of Singing working with twelve select young professional singer/teachers from the United States and Canada.
 He spent ten days at Stetson University, DeLand, Florida teaching, observing, mentoring, performing and lecturing to this select group of young professionals.
 The distinction of Master Teacher of the National Association of Singing is a lifetime designation.
-He has served as University Faculty Marshall at Columbus State University and served on the most recent Presidential Search Committee at Columbus State University.
+He has served as University Faculty Marshall at Columbus State University and served on the most recent Presidential and Provost Search Committees.